dennislee22/raytrain-deepspeed/README.md

 ```
 - Because of ZeRO-3, the model is sharded across 3 workers. `Ray Train` is designed to handle the complexities of gathering the sharded model state and saving a single, consolidated checkpoint.
 - ScalingConfig: The num_workers is set to 3 to ensure the job utilizes all available GPU workers.

+vllm:

+- tensor_parallel_size=2 is bigger than a reserved number of GPUs (1 GPUs) in a node f1b367e804616dba76708b1368d5e80e3e0d2b881e8ae2fdd88cb29f.
+Tensor parallel workers can be spread out to 2+ nodes which can degrade the performance unless you have fast interconnect across nodes, like Infiniband.
+To resolve this issue, make sure you have more than 2 GPUs available at each node.

+-

 ## Tips